strumer69/Art_of_HPC/README.md

   - learn how to have organized printOut by using MPI_Barrier
   - also how to correctly use double to have nonzero scaling.
 * Compute the sum of the scaled numbers --> ξ ′ = ∑ xi ′ and check that it is 1. --> answer: ex3.2.2.cpp
+    - the sum of the values equals 1.